Buy anything from 5,000+ international stores. One checkout price. No surprise fees. Join 2M+ shoppers on Desertcart.

-The WACACO Picopresso is a compact, manually operated portable espresso machine featuring a commercial 18g coffee basket and a naked portafilter for visual brewing.
-Crafted from durable metals, it delivers rich, café-quality espresso shots with dense crema using ultra-fine grind coffee.
-Designed for travel and daily use, it requires no electricity and offers easy cleaning, making it perfect for professionals who demand premium coffee on the move.
+The WACACO Picopresso is a premium, manually operated portable espresso machine featuring a commercial 18g coffee basket and a naked portafilter for visual brewing.
+Crafted from durable stainless steel and BPA-free plastic, it delivers rich, creamy espresso shots with dense flavor and crema comparable to high-end lever machines.
+Compact and lightweight, it requires no electricity, making it ideal for travel, camping, or anywhere you crave authentic café-quality espresso on demand.

 | ASIN | B097DCNLL6 |